amacfie/amacfie.github.io/_posts/2020-10-31-uncertainty-of-approx-bayes.md

-Inference is approximated for computational reasons in many places such as linearization as mentioned already, clustering by compression using a zip algorithm (instead of computing Kolmogorov complexity), PASS-GLM, MCMC sampling, numerical methods, approximation algorithms, et cetera.
+Inference is approximated for computational reasons in many places such as linearization as mentioned already, clustering by compression using a zip algorithm (instead of computing Kolmogorov complexity), PASS-GLM, MCMC sampling, numerical methods, approximation algorithms, probabilistic data structures, et cetera.

 Is this ultimately rigorous in a decision theoretic sense?
 I don't think so, but